Our Learning Story

 In small collaborative groups staff created a visual image of what success at KLO looked like.
 Images emerged with analogies like a growing plant, completing a puzzle, building a home, etc. The trend was apparent.
 Our staff valued the whole child.

-Words such as: belonging, inclusion, diversity, contentment, emotional wellness, ownership, growth mindset, resiliency, happiness, mindfulness, metacognition, etc. were present in all of our group's sharing session.
+Words such as: belonging, inclusion, diversity, contentment, emotional wellness, ownership, growth mindset, resiliency, happiness, mindfulness, metacognition, etc. were present in all of our groups' sharing sessions.
 This was a powerful moment as the staff recognized the alignment of our values.

 Through a collaborative process, we created our direction with our Mission and Vision statements.

-As we are building our Spiral of Inquiry around our school goals we feel that have asked the right questions and are moving in a direction filled with purpose.
+As we are building our Spiral of Inquiry around our school goals we feel that we have asked the right questions and are moving in a direction filled with purpose.
 In order for this process to be meaningful and relevant, we have been quite deliberate in our SCAN phase.
-Once we completed the creation of a school vision and mission statement, we moved into focusing on key concepts such as differentiation and inclusion in order to develop hunches and deepen our learning.
+Once we completed the creation of a School Vision and Mission Statement, we moved into focusing on key concepts such as differentiation and inclusion in order to develop hunches and deepen our learning.
 We also worked on embedding the concepts the First Peoples Principles of Learning as well as the concepts of Character Strong into our school as we believe in helping our students become responsible and proud citizens.

 Our next steps are based around continuing our inquiry in relation to French Immersion, Literacy and Numeracy at a middle school level.
 As an admin team, we believe in a clarity of shared purpose with a collective understanding of where we are going as team of educators in order to support students and parents alike.

-Implementation Day 2017 - we continued our journey into building a learning environment based upon the principles that were established in our Vision and Mission statements.
+Implementation Day 2016 - we continued our journey into building a learning environment based upon the principles that were established in our Vision and Mission statements.
 During our staff meetings, we focused on building capacity around the concepts of inclusion and differentiation.
 Our aim is to use the process of inquiry to guide our learning and develop our hunches.
-Our Leadership teacher team read the book School Culture by Design by Phil Boyte.
+Our Leadership Teacher Team read the book School Culture by Design by Phil Boyte.